abuseofnotation/humane-tech/_chapters/00-human-tech.md

 Humane technologies *are timeless*.
 ===

 Because they are often a result of a compromise, inhumane technologies are *bound to have a due date* - a time when some other alternative would prove to be more performat.
 Inhumane technologies tend to go out of fashion.
-Human technologies, on the other hand, are often ancient (due to their simplicity), and at the same time, due to their versatility, they will be there for a long time.
+Human technologies, on the other hand, are often ancient (due to their simplicity), and at the same time, due to their versatility, eternal.

 Humane technologies *are fulfilling to use*.
 ===

 An inhumane technology is something that you *pick up to "do your job" and leave it as soon as you are done*, wondering when is a better alternative coming out.
 They are designed with a specific purpose in mind and they have no other uses.
-A humane technology often has a variety of purposes (with more to be discovered) and we either cannot imagine our lives without them (if we have used them since birth), or *bless the day we found them*.
+A humane technology often has a variety of purposes (with more to be discovered).
+We use them for more and more things, because using them feels good.
+We either cannot imagine our lives without them (if we have used them since birth), or *bless the day we found them*.